pwyf/ati/2018/agencies/ireland-irish-aid.md

 Ireland-IrishAid is included in the fair category.

-The frequency of publication is still low as Ireland-IrishAid are publishing less than quarterly.
+The frequency of publication is still low as Ireland-IrishAid is publishing less than quarterly.

 It publishes 2/3 of the indicators in the IATI format.
 For the remaining third, apart for tenders which are available on the organisation's website, information is either not available at all or only sometimes.